 The Graphics Card

-When it comes to gaming laptops, the graphics card is one of the most important factors to consider.
+When it comes to gaming laptops, the graphics card or GPU is one of the most important factors to consider.

 It’s responsible for rendering images and videos in games, so having a good one can make a significant difference in your gaming experience.